OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/import_vcenter.rst

 Additionally, these vOneCloud VM templates can be edited to add information to be passed into the instantiated VM.
 This process is called :ref:`Contextualization <build_template_context>`.

-Also, Virtual Networks can be further refined with the inclusion of different `Address Ranges <http://docs.opennebula.org/4.10/user/virtual_resource_management/vgg.html#the-address-range-ar>`__.
+Also, Virtual Networks can be further refined with the inclusion of different :doc:`Address Ranges <user/virtual_resource_management/vgg.html#the-address-range-ar>`.
 This refinement can be done at import time, defining the size of the network one of the following supported Address Ranges:

 - IPv4: Need to define at least starting IP address.
 MAC address can be defined as well
 - IPv6: Can optionally define starting MAC adddress, GLOBAL PREFIX and ULA PREFIX